‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 Senator Ron Wyden, another Democrat at the hearing, called the Signal chat “ obviously reckless, obviously dangerous”.

 “Both the mishandling of classified information and the deliberate destruction of federal records are potential crimes that ought to be investigated immediately,” Wyden said.
-“And I want to make clear that I’m of the view that there ought to be resignation, starting with the national security advisor and the secretary of defense.”
+“And I want to make clear that I’m of the view that there ought to be resignation, starting with the national security advisor and the secretary of defence.”

 Questions of classified information